v2sCollections/Constellation/README.md

 Constallation Readme.7z
 ```

 3\.
 Now you will have a folder called.
 Constellation Readme open this folder.

-2In the folder will find a file called \[StarfieldCustom.ini] copy this file and place it into the following location.
+In the folder will find a file called \[StarfieldCustom.ini] copy this file and place it into the following location.

 ```
  C:\Users\[YOUR USERNAME\Documents\My Games\Starfield